parkcoj/Intro-to-NCBI-Cloud-Computing/index.md

 ![img45](doc_images/img45.jpg)

 18)	Refresh the page occasionally until the **Status Check** column changes to **2/2 checks passed** for your instance.
 This means we can now log into the instance.

+> **NOTE:** There are several 'statuses' this column can have.
+2/2 checks passed is the final status.
+So, if you see anything else in the **Status Check** column, the instance is not ready to go.

 ![img46](doc_images/img46.jpg)